-hydrophilic molecules (sugars, amino acids, some ions) pass into the periplasm.
-Larger, hydrophobic molecules cannot pass, partly accounting for the resistance of gram-negative cells to many antimicrobial agents, dyes, disinfectants, and lysozyme.
+gram-negative cells to many antimicrobial agents, dyes, disinfectants, and lysozyme.

 Before leaving the bacterial cell walls, a brief mention should be made of bacterial species that lack a cell wall.
 The mycoplasmas are a wall-less genus that is again phylogenetically related to the gram-positive bacteria.
 Taxonomists believe that the mycoplasmas once had a cell wall but lost it because of their parasitic relationship with their host.
-To help protect the cell membrane from rupture, the mycoplasmas are unusual in containing sterols in the cell membrane (see Chapter 2).
+To help protect the cell membrane from rupture, the mycoplasmas are unusual in containing large amounts of glycolipid in the cell membrane.